QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 We hope that this tutorial was useful in getting started with the ``nr`` module and better understand how this implementation of the NR standard works.
 If you feel the need for any clarification or you want to update this document, please contact us!

-This tutorial was initially sponsored by the `Google Summer of Code 2023`_.

-.. _`Google Summer of Code 2023`: https://www.nsnam.org/wiki/GSOC20235GUsabilityFinalReport